rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 ### Declare a maintenance window

-Some Kubeflow resources, like pipeline runs, take some time to persist into the database.
-Wait one hour after pausing user activity before starting the upgrade.
+We recommend not allowing end users to access Kubeflow until testing is complete and you are ready to direct traffic to the new cluster.
+Otherwise, users may be performing activity that will not show up in the new cluster.

 ### Install Velero CLI